All Episodes

 And still Kerry is singing the song in China.

-Just one more thing, one more thing from John Kerry.
+One more thing from John Kerry.

 John Kerry claimed yesterday that foreign students are not coming to the U.S. to study because they are afraid of gun violence.

-People are not running around with guns.
+People not running around with guns.

 Law-abiding people are not running around with guns.